 V&A Waterfront is Cape Towns safest and most popular neighbourhood.

-Is Cape Town Safe for Families?
+How Safe is Cape Town for Families?

+If you’re travelling with your loved ones it’s perfectly normal to be wondering how safe is Cape Town South Africa?
 Cape Town receives all kinds of tourists, many of these being families rather than intrepid backpackers.
 As such, we’d say Cape Town is absolutely safe for families.

 Chances are you’ll be staying in a more visited area, and will be doing more touristy things than the average backpacker.
 This already makes the situation much safer for you, and it should be easy to fully experience Cape Town.